-Dear readers of ADxS.org, please forgive the disruption.
+Dear reader of ADxS.org, please excuse the disruption.

-ADxS.org needs about $36850 in 2023.
-In 2022 we received donations from third parties of about $ 13870.
+ADxS.org needs about $63500 in 2024.
+In 2023 we received donations of about $ 32200.
 Unfortunately, 99.8% of our readers do not donate.
-If everyone who reads this request makes a small contribution, our fundraising campaign for 2023 would be over after a few days.
-This donation request is displayed 18,000 times a week, but only 40 people donate.
+If everyone who reads this request makes a small contribution, our fundraising campaign for 2024 would be over after a few days.
+This donation request is displayed 23,000 times a week, but only 75 people donate.
 If you find ADxS.org useful, please take a minute and support ADxS.org with your donation.
 Thank you!

 Since 01.06.2021 ADxS.org is supported by the non-profit ADxS e.V..

-$7996 of $36850 - as of 2023-05-01
+$8975 of $63500 - as of 2024-02-29

 Header Image

-All ADHD symptoms are “completely normal” stress symptoms.
-Acute cortisolergic stress, i.e. severe (usually psychological) stress that is perceived as threatening or frightening, can cause all symptoms of ADHD.
+Chronic cortisol tolerant stress, i.e. prolonged severe (usually psychological) stress that is perceived as threatening or frightening, can cause all symptoms of ADHD.
+ADHD symptoms are stress symptoms

-1. The stress systems of humans
+1. The human stress system

-Descriptions of stress in a wide variety of concepts have existed since the dawn of medical science.1 The various stress theories and the most important contributions to their further development by Bernard (1878), Cannon (1929), Selye (1974), Mason (1971), Hennesy and Levine (1979), Krantz and Lazar (1987), Munck and Guyre (1986), Levine and Ursin (1991), Weiner (1991), Chrousos and Gold (1992), Goldstein (1995), McEwen (1998) list Pacák and Palkovit.2
+Descriptions of stress in various concepts have existed since the beginning of medical science.1 The various stress theories and the most important contributions to their further development by Bernard (1878), Cannon (1929), Selye (1974), Mason (1971), Hennesy and Levine (1979), Krantz and Lazar (1987), Munck and Guyre (1986), Levine and Ursin (1991), Weiner (1991), Chrousos and Gold (1992), Goldstein (1995), McEwen (1998) are listed by Pacák and Palkovit.2

 The human body has several systems that regulate stress.
 These form a complex network that complements and influences each other.
-This creates a fault-tolerant system that can also cope with the failure of individual genes or parts of the stress regulation systems in such a way that the survival of the individual is not endangered.
+This creates a fault-tolerant system that can cope with the failure of individual genes or parts of the stress regulation systems in such a way that the survival of the individual is not endangered.

 1.1.
 Central process and control of stress reactions